 Maps Courtesy Of: NTTC - Northern Territory Tourism Commission.

-Photographs Courtesy Of: PJ Berude Private Collection.
+Photographs Courtesy Of: PJ B & M Hutchinson Private Collections

 Information courtesy of Parks and Wildlife Service NT for the promotion of tourism for the Larapinta Trail.